I form the light and create darkness. I make peace and create calamity. I am God, who does all these things. Isaiah 45:7

 and he shall let my exiles go free,

-not for price nor reward,” says God of Armies.
+not for price nor reward,” says the Lord of Hosts.

 and the merchandise of Ethiopia,

-and the Sabeans, men of stature, will come over to you,
+and the Sabeans, men of stature, will come to you,

 and they will be yours.